A Survey of the Prophets - Daniel

 - Ch.
 7 - 12 Various visions & prophecies

-- Four beasts - The rise of world empires (Babylon, Medo-Persia, Greece, and Rome), the coming of the Ancient of Days (Christ), and his Kingdom.
+- Four beasts - The rise of world empires (Babylon, Medo-Persia, Greece, and Rome), the coming of the "Son of Man" (Christ), and His Kingdom.

 - Ram & Goat - Medo-Persia and Greece (Alexander the Great?)